nicolaspearson/grpc.boom/README.md

 {
 	"code": 16,
 	"error": "UNAUTHENTICATED",
-	"details": "The request does not have valid authentication credentials for the operation" }
+	"message": "The request does not have valid authentication credentials for the operation" }
 ```